-Soundness: At the Independent Examination, the inspector must assess whether the DPD is 'sound'.
-This includes assessing whether the DPD has been prepared in the right way using the right procedures and if it is broadly in line with national planning guidance.
+Soundness: At the independent examination, the Inspector must assess whether the development plan document is 'sound'.
+This includes assessing whether the document has been prepared in the right way using the right procedures and if it is broadly in line with national planning policy and guidance.